 A good number of other less important sidequests also count and some of them seem to be specifically tailored to piss off the player by forcing them to gather a ton of rare items for a ridiculously mundane purpose (such as 10 rare metals just to make a single kitchen knife or 5 sharks for a dish that's ultimately decreed by both the chef and Nier to be better without any), especially considering how much more reasonable the sidequests with actually useful rewards are.
 Thankfully you don't miss anything by just ignoring them and they largely seem to exist to taunt OCD people about their completion percentage being lower than 100%.
 The banter you get for each one is nice to hear regardless, even though for most of them it's not worth the trouble.

 The Woobie: The main characters could all qualify.
 In fact, most of the cast could qualify.
 Hell, the Shades qualify, once you learn what they actually are.

 Iron Woobie: Replicant Nier.
 Both of his parents died before he was ten, but he forbids himself from mourning them in fear of making Yonah sad.
 Instead, he focused on earning money doing odd jobs in the village, but when Yonah became sick with the Black Scrawl, he couldn't afford her medicine.
 Nier eventually had to resort to prostitution to provide this (he developed a phobia of people touching his hair from these experiences, which led to him tying it up), but even then he bears it silently, believing that it's for Yonah's sake.
 Later on, it's even implied that he killed the sex buyer in a Shade-slaying job.
 Since this is never mentioned in the actual game, you can't even tell from his general positivity that these things even happened.

-Stoic Woobie: Nier and Kainé are usually too busy killing things to complain about their problems.
+Stoic Woobie: Especially after the time skip, Nier and Kainé are usually too busy killing things to complain about their problems.